 5. Keep Data Safe

 You can use SSL encryption on your site to protect user information.
-Doing so is also beneficial in that it instills trust in users.
+Encrypting your site is also beneficial in that it instills trust in users.
 There is nothing better than having a trusting client base.
 It’s an important factor that search engines consider when it comes to driving traffic to your website.

 To make sure your data is protected, make sure you cover all your bases.
 These include: